-For example, a glance at the AMD Ryzen 5-3600X and the Ryzen 7-3700X, and you may notice that the 3600X has a higher clock speed at 3.8GHz than the 3700X, which is 3.6GHz.
+For example, with the Ryzen 5-3600X and the Ryzen 7-3700X, and you may notice that the 3600X has a higher clock speed at 3.8GHz than the 3700X, which is 3.6GHz.
 However, this does not tell the whole story: the 3700X has 8 cores each capable of running at 3.6GHz, while the 3600X has 6 running at 3.8GHz.

 Even though the Ryzen 5 CPU has a higher clock speed, the Ryzen 7 will typically outperform it in most cases since it has more cores.

 It's common to first choose a CPU that is best for your intended use and budget, and then choose other compatible components based on that CPU for your pc build.

 If you have any questions about cpus or need some help regarding choosing the right one for your next build, feel free to ask in the comments below.